 Cheapest disposable paper straws

-Although these are only designed to be used once, biodegradable paper straws are more eco-friendly than plastic ones.
+Although these are only designed to be used once, biodegradable paper straws are more eco-friendly than plastic ones – as the Government found in its impact assessment.
 They're one of the cheapest alternatives when you look at cost per straw, though if you're a regular straw user, you might want to 'invest' in something longer-lasting.
 Here are the cheapest we found:

 - 80 paper straws – £2 at Tesco* (3p each)